Interviews about creating positive habits and cultivating happiness

 What is the best lesson you have learnt so far?

-We really hope that his life approach has inspired you.
-If you want you can follow Michele on Instagram.
+We really hope that her life approach has inspired you.
+If you want you can follow Angela on Instagram.

 If you feel like it, you can reply to the questions as well: it will help you better understand your own approach to life.
 And, if you want, you can send us your answers to firstname.lastname@example.org .
 We will share the most original with the rest of the community here on our blog.